klakar/ArcGIS-CreateGDALvrt-toolbox/README.md

 Requires GDAL - *gdalbuildvrt.exe* which can be obtained through OSGeo4Win (osgeo.org).

+> Test by typing *gdalbuildvrt* on the command line...

 You also need to make sure that the PATH to the *gdalbuildvrt.exe* file is in your environmental settings.

 ## Install